If you shop around for a web hosting plan for the first time, you might be utterly confused by the endless options of different web hosting types.

 Cloud hosting is also a type of shared hosting, but the difference is that your website files are stored across multiple web servers instead of a single web server.

-Since your files are stored across multiple servers like a cloud, that is why it is called cloud hosting.
+Since your files are stored across multiple servers like a cloud, it is called cloud hosting.

-The main benefits of cloud hosting over traditional shared hosting the speed, low downtime, and scalability.
+The main benefits of cloud hosting over traditional shared hosting are speed, low downtime, and scalability.
 Let me explain why it is so.

-With shared hosting, you store your files on one web server in one country and the whole world is accessing from that country.
-So for sure, the speed will be compromised.
+With shared hosting, you store your files on one web server in one country, and the whole world can access them from that country.
+So, for sure, the speed will be compromised.

 Since, in cloud hosting, you are hosting your websites on a network of servers, there is always an option for scalability.

 Cloud hosting plans are not cheap like shared hosting.
-However, plans may cost as low as $5 per month to $100-$200 per month depending on the server configuration.
+However, depending on the server configuration, plans may cost as low as $5 per month to $100-$200 per month.

 - You want more speed and less downtime